mrMetalWood/hyper-command-gifs/README.md

 Default : false, ⚠️ if you set at false  and you don't add a custom gif, no gif will be loaded

-- gifTimeout : Defining the duration of the gif

-Default : 3000

-- gifHello : Activate or not the gif when opening Hyper terminal

-Default : true

-- customGifs : Allow you to add some gifs to default commands and also to add commands

-Default : {}, Usage : {sudo : ["url_to_the_gif","other_url],install : ["one_more_gif]"

-- deleteDefaultGifs : Removes the original GIF list

-Default : false, ⚠️ if you set at true  and you don't add a custom gif, no gif will be loaded

 Exemple :